Mellorsssss/LetBroRock/README.md

 # LetBroRock
 A software-only implementation of Intel LBR(Last Branch Record).
-Let's Rock and Roll!
+Bro, Let's Rock and Roll!